Last updated on November 29th, 2022; Published on July 12th, 2022

 80. Mount Nyiragongo, Democratic Republic of Congo

-I am not brave enough to hike an active volcano but for those who are, just near the Rwandan border, in the Democratic Republic of Congo, you will find Mount Nyiragongo, an active stratovolcano and the world’s largest lava lake.
+I am not brave enough to hike an active volcano.
+Still, for those who are, just near the Rwandan border, in the Democratic Republic of Congo, you will find Mount Nyiragongo, an active stratovolcano and the world’s largest lava lake.
 The hike up to the rim takes about 4-6 hours depending on fitness levels and the descent is usually about 4 hours.

 Best Places to Visit in Africa for City Lovers